 - Pack less and carry-on only if possible.
 You’ll eliminate checked baggage tags and focus more on enjoying your trip instead of lugging a bunch of stuff around.

 - Carpool to the airport or use public transportation.

 - Download your airline's app or use an e-passbook for your boarding pass.

 - Drink lots of (non-bottled) water!
 It’s important to stay hydrated while traveling.

 - If you’re itching for a pre-boarding coffee, find a place that will take a reusable cup.
-In my experience the cafes that accommodate this are of higher quality.
 If the barista gives you a weird look say you’re allergic to the BPA/wax lining on coffee cups.

 ON THE PLANE